aide-examples/.github/profile/README.md

 **We derive the following guidelines for *human-periodically-in-the-loop*:**

 * The human must fundamentally possess sufficient competence to reliably comprehend at the detail level what the agent suggests or has produced.
-If a single human cannot do the jojb, then there must be several of them who are specialized in different technical artifacts (database design, performance optimization, etc.).
+If a single human cannot do the job, then there must be several of them who are specialized in different technical artifacts (database design, performance optimization, etc.).
 * The human must possess sufficient time and self-discipline to repeatedly take deep insights into machine-generated work results at critical points.
 Since we don't want to rely only on their good will, we must *periodically* compel them to do so.
 Hence the name.
 * There must be reviews by neutral third parties in which both the human and the machine must separately prove that each of them still has everything under control.
 We must learn to organize this process (quasi the simulator hour for software developers).
 * In our opinion also the AI must be challenged because we need to rely on its ability to defend existing arcitecture principles against loss of clarity or corruption.
 In analogy to "intrusion testing" we have a setting in mind where a human (or an adversarial AI) introduces bad changes into documentation or code and where we expect our trained AI agent to critisize and object.
 * Systematization and compulsion are only a safety net.
 Above all, the human must develop good instincts to recognize critical points.
 They must sense when it's good to watch the agent's hands very closely.
 Conversely, they must also recognize when to use it as a partner and advisor or when they can give it complete free rein.
-* The human may be happy that the agent takes care of tedious routine tasks, and they must know that they pay a price for it in the form of growing inner distance from technical results (like database definitions or source code).
+* The human may be happy that the agent takes care of tedious routine tasks, but they must know that they pay a price for it in the form of growing inner distance from technical results (like database definitions or source code).
 Keeping this distance at the right level - that is the central challenge of AIDE.

 ---